RobotecAI/RobotecGPULidar/README.md

 `RobotecGPULidar` library can be built with extensions enhancing RGL with additional functions:
 - `PCL` - adds nodes and functions for point cloud processing that uses [Point Cloud Library](https://pointclouds.org/).
 See [documentation](docs/PclExtension.md).
-- `ROS2` - adds a node to publish point cloud messages to [ROS2](https://www.ros.org/).
-Check [ROS2 extension doc](docs/Ros2Extension.md) for more information, build instructions, and usage.
+- `ROS2` - adds a nodes for point cloud publishing to [ROS2](https://www.ros.org/).
+See [documentation](docs/Ros2Extension.md).
-- `UDP` - adds a node to publish raw lidar packets, as emitted by physical lidar.
+- `UDP` - adds a nodes for raw lidar packets publishing, as emitted by physical lidar.
 Only available in the closed-source version.

 ## Building in Docker (Linux)